Southeast Career Technical Academy: Extracurricular activities

 SECTA students won 13 Gold, 24 Silver, and 19 Bronze Medals in the 2012 SkillsUSA State Competition.
 It has the most College of Southern Nevada Tech Prep College Credits garnered in the state in 2011.

 The school mascot is the Roadrunners.
 It competes in the Southeast Division of the Sunrise 4A Region in every sport sponsored by the Nevada Interscholastic Activities Association with the exceptions of football, track and field, and wrestling.
 In 2012, SECTA won the Nevada State titles in Men's Bowling, Men's Soccer, and Men's Volleyball.
 The school also fields swimming, basketball, and baseball teams.

+SECTA is also the home to FIRST Robotics team 7426, Pair of Dice, founded in 2019.
+FIRST Robotics inspires students worldwide to dream big and tackle real-world challenges through STEM education.
+As part of this global movement, Pair of Dice Robotics combines engineering, programming, and creativity to compete and grow as future innovators and leaders.
+They won the 2025 Utah Regionals with team 987 and 3166, along with the Engineering Inspiration award at the Ventura Regional.